A general method for the resummation of event-shape distributions in e^+e^- annihilation: NNLL resummation

 \subsection{Structure of the NNLL resummation}

-Beyond NLL one has to relax the approximations which have been made so far.
+Using the arguments outlined in the previous section, we now derive the general form of NNLL corrections.
+We start by recalling the procedure which lead to the NLL result.
 On the one hand, we approximated the matrix element and the phase space in all emissions appearing in the multiple emissions function of eq.~\eqref{eq:F}, neglecting subleading corrections due to the exact rapidity bound for each resolved soft and collinear emission (see eq.~(\ref{eq:R'expanded})), and the correct description of the hard-collinear region (neglecting the second line of eq.~\eqref{eq:single-emsn}).
-On the other hand, we replaced the observable with its soft-collinear parametrisation $\Vsc$, neglecting the second line of eq.~\eqref{eq:real-rad-NLL}.
+On the other hand, we replaced the observable with its soft-collinear parametrisation $\Vsc$, neglecting the second line of eq.~\eqref{eq:Sigma-NLL}.
 We remark that, at NNLL accuracy, these approximations have to be relaxed for a single emission at a time, since relaxing each approximation gives rise a correction of relative order $\alpha_s$.
 This implies that configurations in which we correct more than one emission lead to contributions beyond NNLL, that can be neglected accordingly.

 A set of NNLL corrections arises from the first term of eq.~(\ref{eq:Sigma-NLL}):

 where $R_{\rm NLL}$ is defined in eq.~\eqref{eq:R-NLL}.
 Besides the NLL multiple emissions function $\fullF_{\rm NLL}(\lambda)$ of eq.~\eqref{eq:F-NLL} derived in Sec.~\ref{sec:nll}, eq.~\eqref{eq:real-rad-NNLL-1} contains corrections due both to the hard-collinear term of the matrix element (given by the second line of eq.~\eqref{eq:single-emsn}), and to the correct rapidity bounds, which at NLL are the same for all emissions (see eq.~\eqref{eq:R'expanded}).
 Such corrections result in the two NNLL contributions $\delta \mathcal{F}_{\rm hc}$ (Sec.~\ref{sec:recoil}) and $\delta \mathcal{F}_{\rm sc}$ (Sec.~\ref{sec:rap}), respectively.